PHYL5611 Advanced Clinical Audiology Part 2

 - Students are able to (1) explain assessment and management of complex clients and related issues; (2) explain site of lesion testing using the battery of hearing diagnostic tests; (3) explain possible treatments and management plans for clients (adult/child/other complex cases); (4) explain tinnitus pathology, assessment and treatment options, including masking, psychological training and other management strategies; (5) explain other complex audiological management including noise intolerance, social interactions within the deaf community, educational audiology; and (6) explain teamwork and project design required for audiological screening (adult, paediatric and neonatal).

-- Typically this unit is assessed in the following ways: (1) continuous assessment; (2) practical examination; and (3) theory examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment; (2) practical examination; and (3) theory examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.